Dinamani

 Dinamani is a Tamil daily newspaper.
 The newspaper was established in 1933 and is owned by The New Indian Express Group.
 The first edition was published on 11 September.
-The printed circulation will be 1,244,568 as on Aug 2022 and 11,52,546 online subscribers.
+The printed circulation was 12,44,568 as on Aug 2022 and 11,52,546 online subscribers.
 It is printed and published from Bangalore, Chennai, Coimbatore, Dharmapuri, Madurai, New Delhi, Tirunelveli, Tiruchirappalli, Vellore and Villupuram.

 Dinamani Kathir

 Dinamani Kathir is a magazine owned by Dinamani.